nguyenphuminh/rottenjs/DOCUMENTATION.md

 	obj.prev()

-### Check if the current node is the same as the other node
+### Check if the current element's html is the same as a string

 	obj.is(other);

+### Check if the current element is the same as another element

 ### Grabbing the first node found
 You can use: